Top Ten Single Season Defenses in NFL History : #1 1985 Chicago Bears

 Bienemy was the Chiefs OC from 2018-2022 when Patrick Mahomes won 2 MVPs and Super Bowl LIV & LVII under his watch.
 Remember that team??
 They scored a team record 565 points (’18) and Mahomes threw for a team record 50TDs.
 Wait I thought y0u were after offense?
 Wasn’t the 565 points 3rd most in NFL history?
 Yes right behind the ’13 Broncos (606 pts) & the ’07 undefeated Patriots (589 pts).
 So why wasn’t he hired again?
 Who do you think spread that rumor he didn’t interview well?

-So you want offense but don’t hire the Offensive Coordinator of a record setting offense??
+So you want offense but don’t hire the Offensive Coordinator of a record setting unit to be head coach??
 Hmmm?

 On what planet would Nagy’s resume look better than Bienemy’s?
 You’re right… Nagy didnt get hired but a lot of others like him did.
 Ok Show me where their resumes outdo Bienemy’s?